JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 But this time he added something new to his rant, “You know, I was famous once.
 I posed for porn magazines!”
 Which was a new one so we all instantly said, “Really?” and he repsonded, “You don’t believe me?
 I did!”

 Somehow he interpretted us questioning his porn career as some kind of personal slight.
+“Really?
+Really?
+That is what you think?” he would say all nervous.
+“Well fuck you!
+Fuck you Jack!
+Fuck you Miguel!
+Fuck you Shannon!” he screamed at us.
+“Just you wait!
+I’lll show you!” he said as he stormed off, got to the elevator and shouted a final “Fuck you!” to all of us as he headed out.

+We all looked at each other stunned

 ***